1. How is it determined what road or sidewalk is plowed first?

 The municipality has many trees in and adjacent to road allowance.
 Their maintenance requires a great deal of staff time and is a significant expense in the Public Works budget.
 Tree conditions are constantly monitored to prioritize maintenance and /or removal.
 Being environmentally conscious, we appreciate the benefit of trees towards our quality of life.
 Please contact the Manager of Public Works about any trees that you would like municipal staff to assess.

-For the installation of a new road entrance, please contact the Manager of Public Works at 705-753-0952.
+For the installation of a new road entrance, please contact the Municipal Office at 705 753 2250

 The municipality has a policy that a road will not be assumed until it is constructed to a municipal standard that allows for the safe use of the road by the public and by our municipal roads equipment.
 In addition to this, the Council will also consider if the road serves a public interest, and if the future tax revenue justifies the ongoing road maintenance cost.
 A request for this is initiated by writing a letter to Council describing the road and from this; Council will usually direct staff to prepare a report that addresses all of the issues/concerns.